Dental Implants in Maple Valley, WA

 "I came to Pacific Northwest Oral Surgeons to have a dental implant done.
 I felt very calm at Pacific Northwest Oral Surgeons because the staff took the time to reassure me and to encourage me.
 The one thing about Dr. Ben Johnson that I noticed is that he was very personal, and he was very friendly and calming.
 No complications whatsoever.
 I would highly recommend Dr. Ben Johnson.
 I would also highly recommend Pacific Northwest Oral Surgeons.
 They have a great team from the beginning to the end. "

-Bob Reviews His Dental Implant Procedure
+Tung Reviews His Dental Implant Procedure

-James Reviews His Dental Implant Procedure
+Billy Reviews His Dental Implant Procedure

 Frequently Asked Questions